Miscellaneous right

-Miscellaneous right (Divers droite, DVD) in France refers to centre-right or right-wing candidates who are not members of any large party.
+Miscellaneous right (Divers droite, DVD) is a French official political category (nuance) which refers to centre-right or right-wing candidates who are not members of any large party.
 This can include members of small right-wing parties, dissidents expelled from their party for running against their party's candidate, or candidates who were never formal members of a party.
 Numerous divers droite candidates are elected at both local and national levels.